-The installed flares, cogeneration units, upgraded boilers and new boilers are within the project boundaries.
-The suction from the shafts are providing methane over the project boundaries to this equipment.
+The installed flares, cogeneration units and upgraded boiler are within the project boundaries.
+The suction from the shafts provides methane over the project boundaries to this equipment.
 Heat generation from new equipment and the existing coal burner is also within the project boundary.
 The Ukrainian grid is defined as part of the system due to the delivery of electricity from the cogeneration units to the grid.
 The system boundaries are described in tabular format below:

-GHGs involved Description

-Baseline emissions CH 4 Venting

-$CO_2$ , Grid electricity generation, heat

-generation from boilers

-Project emissions $CH_4$ Fugitive emissions of unburnt methane

-$CO_2$ On site fuel consumption, emissions from

-methane and NMHC destruction
+GHGs involved Description Baseline emissions $\begin{array}{c} CH_4\\ CO_2 \end{array}$ Venting Grid electricity generation, heat generation from boilers Project emissions $CH_4$ $CO_2$ Fugitive emissions of unburnt methane On site fuel consumption, emissions from methane and NMHC destruction Leakage N.A.

-Leakage N.A.
 N.A